mwbowers/mwbowers.github.io/reference/datagate/datagate-common/field-type.md

 title: FieldType class
 ---

-Represents the type of a field in ASNA DataGate.
+Represents the type of a field in a data structure.

 **Namespace:** ASNA.DataGate.Common
 **Assembly:** ASNA.QSys.DataGate.Client.dll